A Finite Time Analysis of Two Time-Scale Actor Critic Methods: Related work

 In this section, we briefly review and discuss existing work, which is mostly related to ours.

 \textbf{Stochastic bias characterization} The main difficulty in analyzing reinforcement learning algorithms under non-i.i.d.\ data assumptions is that the samples and the trainable parameters are correlated, which makes the noise term biased. \citet{bhandari2018finite} used information-theoretical techniques to bound the Markovian bias and provide a simple and explicit analysis for the temporal difference learning.
 Similar techniques were also established in \cite{srikant2019finite} through the lens of stochastic approximation methods. \citet{gupta2019finite,xu2019two} applied such methods to deriving the non-asymptotic convergence of two time-scale temporal difference learning algorithms (TDC). \citet{zou2019finite,chen2019performance,xu2019finite} further applied these analysis methods to on-policy learning algorithms including SARSA and Q-learning.
-In addition, \citet{hu2019characterizing} formulated a family of TD learning algorithms as a Markov jump linear systems and analyzed the evolution of the mean and covariance matrix of the estimation error. \citet{cai2019provably} studied TD learning with neural network approximation, and proved its global convergence.
+In addition, \citet{hu2019characterizing} formulated a family of TD learning algorithms as Markov jump linear systems and analyzed the evolution of the mean and covariance matrix of the estimation error. \citet{cai2019provably} studied TD learning with neural network approximation, and proved its global convergence.

 \textbf{Two time-scale reinforcement learning} The two time-scale stochastic approximation can be seen as a general framework for analyzing reinforcement learning \citep{borkar1997stochastic, tadic2003asymptotic, konda2004convergence}.
 Recently, the finite-time analysis of two time-scale stochastic approximation has gained much interest. \citet{dalal2017finite} proved convergence rate for the two time-scale linear stochastic approximation under i.i.d.\ assumption. \citet{gupta2019finite} also provided finite-time analysis for the two time-scale linear stochastic approximation algorithms.
-Both can be applied to analyze two time-scale TD methods like GTD, GTD2 and TDC. \citet{xu2019two} proved convergence rate and sample complexity for the TDC algorithm over Markovian samples.
+Both can be applied to analyze two time-scale TD methods like GTD, GTD2 and TDC. \citet{xu2019two} proved convergence rate and sample complexity for the TDC algorithm over Markovian samples. \citep{kaledin2020finite} further improved the convergence rate of two time-scale linear stochastic approximation and removed the projection step.
 However, since the update rule for the actor is generally not linear, we cannot apply these results to the actor-critic algorithms.